 Compostable plastics are non-toxic and when composted, decompose into water, carbon dioxide and biomass.
-As these products are free from harmful plastics, they break down to their natural cellulose beginnings, leaving virtually undetectable levels in the soil.
+As these products are free from harmful plastics, they break down to their natural cellulose beginnings.
+Thus, leaving virtually undetectable levels in the soil.

 Because there are no microplastic residues that are left behind, the soil is regarded as “worm safe”.